Sunday, May 29, 2011

 Meanwhile back in Asgard things aren't going so well either.
 Loki become King of Asgard when Odin falls into a deep sleep.
 However, Sif and the Warriors Three are distrustful of Loki and his motives.
 They decide that they must take a chance and try to recover Thor from Earth.
 The movie thus juxtaposes between events occurring on Earth and those occurring on both Asgard and Jotunheim.

 There are a few surprises along the way but the ending is predictable yet satisfying.
-The battles are thrilling, with plenty of well done special effects to satisfy the need for exploding cars, terrifying monsters and gravity-defying superhero battles.
-Short on gore, thankfully, I was impressed.
-I'm not much for superhero movies but THOR was well done.
+The battles are thrilling, with plenty of well done special effects to satisfy the need for exploding cars, terrifying monsters and gravity-defying superhero battles and short on gore.
+Chris Hemsworth is cast as Thor, with Natalie Portman of Star Wars fame as his love interest, Jane Foster.
+Tom Hiddleston is a sly Loki out to cause mayhem, while Idris Elba is an impressive Heimdall.
+Overall this was a good movie, but it could have done without the romance.

 Wednesday, May 4, 2011